Chim Chim Cher-ee: Parodies

 The song was parodied by song parodist Allan Sherman (no relation to the Sherman Brothers), using the same song title.
 The parody pokes fun at the American merchandise seen on TV commercials.

-Supporters of English football teams, Millwall, West Bromwich Albion and Blackburn Rovers, sing a version of the song which is a reference to each team's local rivals, West Ham, Aston Villa and Burnley, who all wear claret and blue shirts.
+Supporters of English football teams, Birmingham City, Millwall, West Bromwich Albion and Blackburn Rovers, sing a version of the song which is a reference to each team's local rivals, West Ham, Aston Villa and Burnley, who all wear claret and blue shirts.

 English comedian Tim Vine played on the lyrics to the song in the title of one of his stand-up DVDs, Tim Timinee, Tim Timinee, Tim Tim To You and on the cover it features Vine dressed up as a chimney sweep.